LuCavallin/RasterizePHP/README.md

 # RasterizePHP

+This package is no longer mantained, use at your own risk!

 PDF generation class using Ariya Hidayat's PhantomJS and rasterize.js.
 Simply pass some HTML or an URL to the class and then call the *rasterize()* method to get the converted file.
 If an URL is provided, content will be automatically retrieved from the page.